lethal233/lethal233.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-I'm Shilong Li.
-I hold my Master's degree in Software Engineering the [University of California, Irvine](https://uci.edu/).
-My research interests are autonomous driving systems and software testing and analysis.

-In 2022, I hold a honored Bachelor of Engineering in Computer Science from the Southern University of Science and Technology ([SUSTech](https://www.sustech.edu.cn)).
-I was doing research with Professor Yepang Liu.
+Hi, I'm Shilong Li.
+I hold a Master's in Software Engineering from University of California, Irvine, with research focused on autonomous driving systems and software testing.
+In 2022, I earned an Honored Bachelor's in Computer Science from Southern University of Science and Technology, where I conducted research on web application testing.

 # Education

 - University of California, Irvine, 09/2022-06/2024
   - [M.S. in Software Engineering](https://www.informatics.uci.edu/grad/ms-software-engineering/)
-  - GPA: 4.0/4.0
   - Thesis: Transferring A Testing Technique Among Autonomous Driving Systems (Advisor: [Prof. Joshua Garcia](https://jgarcia.ics.uci.edu/))

 - Southern University of Science and Technology, 08/2018-07/2022